 Some businesses want to show off their expertise by using industry jargon or buzzwords.
 They forget that their target audience is not in the same industry.
 Instead of impressing their website visitors, they overwhelm them with incomprehensible mumbo jumbo, causing potential customers to look elsewhere.

 - Do keep it simple.

 Create accessible writing for your users.
-Simple, straightforward, and easy to understand language will get you a long way.
+Simple, straightforward, and easy-to-understand language will get you a long way.
 Think about what your visitors need or want to know.
 Direct your copy toward speaking to their interests more than your own.

 - Don’t use too many images.

-Too many images will crowd out your message, so use them sparingly and impactfully.
+Too many images crowd your message, so use them sparingly and impactfully.
 Remember, search engines can’t read pictures very well, so don’t rely on them to convey text.
 If you’re using a background image, keep it under 1 MB.
 Large images slow down your site’s loading time.

 - Do make it visually attractive.

 People think visually, which is why images are so compelling.
 Feel free to use images in your web design, but find visually attractive, high resolution, and not pixelated images.
 Make sure the images you use reflect your brand’s personality.
 Don’t forget that you can also use textures and gradients to add visual appeal.

 - Don’t forget to take it for a test drive.

 Once you’re done designing the site, test it to ensure everything is working correctly.
 Use multiple devices to navigate your website and see if it’s doing what it’s supposed to do.
 A user’s experience can vary depending on device type, internet browser, and location.
 Try to recreate different scenarios so you can catch any bugs or performance issues before they do.